Ozi-cheri/Tic-tac-toe/README.md

 # Credits

 ## Content
-   * The construction of index.html and Javascript were taken from Bro Code channel.Additional content was from my research on youtube.
+   * The construction of index.html and Javascript were taken from Bro Code channel.Additional content was from research on youtube.
-  * Styling content from Devression channel and my research on youtube.
+  * Styling content from Devression channel and research on youtube.
 ## Codes and Contents
-* I made researches on youtube regulary and below are the channels i visited.
+* I made researches on youtube regularly and below are the channels i visited.
   * The code for .html and .js is from Bro Code channel <https://youtube.com/@brocodez>
   * Styling idea code from Devression channel <https://youtube.com/@dev_ression>
-  * Additional researches were made in youtube that also aided in the development of this project.
+  * Additional researches were made on youtube that also aided in the development of this project.
   * How to add data attribute idea from OpenJavascript <https://youtube.com/@openjavascript>
   * How to add footer W3Schools <https://www.w3schools.com>